Types of Employee Benefits in Canada: A Comprehensive Guide

 Importance of Employee Benefits for Employee Retention

 Employee retention is a major concern in Canada.
-According to careerwise.ceric.ca, more than one-third of Canadian companies (35%) said employee retention plummeted during Covid; calling the reason “The Great Resignation”.
+According to careerwise.ceric.ca, more than one-third of Canadian companies (35%) said employee retention plummeted during the Covid; calling the reason “The Great Resignation”.
 While employee benefits were always considered a perk for those in the job market, due to the added health concerns of the pandemic, they are even more, and almost mandatory for people.
 In today’s competitive job market, providing attractive benefits products can set businesses apart from their competitors.
 Talented employees are in high demand and they are looking for employers who not only offer high salaries, but comprehensive benefits as well.
 By offering these benefits, businesses can show their employees that they are valued and invested in their well-being, which can lead to increased loyalty and retention.

 Mandatory Benefits in Canada

 Although employers in Canada are not legally obligated to provide group benefits products, they are required by law to offer certain benefits to their employees, including the Canada Pension Plan (CPP), Employment Insurance (EI), and Workers Compensation.
 These benefits are funded through mandatory contributions, which are deducted from employees’ pay cheques.
 This ensures that employees have access to critical social safety net programs that can provide financial support in the event of retirement, disability, job loss, or workplace injury.
-Employers have a responsibility to comply with these legal requirements and ensure that their employees are enrolled in these programs as mandated by law.
+Employers have a responsibility to comply with these legal requirements below and ensure that their employees are enrolled in these programs as mandated by law:

 Canada Pension Plan (CPP)